Whose Name Comes Up? II: Benchmarking and Intervention-Based Auditing of LLM-Based Scholar Recommendation: Introduction

 This gap limits the usefulness of existing audits for system builders and evaluators.
 Without a standardized way to assess how inference-time interventions interact with model properties, it is difficult to compare systems, reproduce findings, or reason about socio-technical trade-offs under realistic deployment conditions.
 Addressing these issues requires a benchmark that evaluates LLM-based scholar recommendations across both model infrastructure and end-user inference-time interventions, under tasks, evaluation metrics, and ground-truth data relevant to academic contexts.

 We contribute in this direction by introducing \textit{LLMScholarBench}, a benchmark for auditing LLM-based scholar recommendation under controlled configurations (\Cref{fig:teaser}). \textit{LLMScholarBench}~supports systematic evaluation across infrastructural conditions, including access type, model size, and reasoning capability, as well as common post-training interventions available to end users.
-It spans multiple recommendation tasks grounded in publication records and evaluates performance along two axes: \textit{technical quality} and \textit{social representation}.
+It spans multiple tasks varying the target scholar profile by field, active period, career seniority, and similarity to a reference scholar.
+Recommendations are evaluated against publication records along two axes: \textit{technical quality} and \textit{social representation}.
 Technical quality captures core behavioral properties, including refusals, validity, duplication, consistency under repeated prompting, and accuracy.
 Social representation assesses how recommendations align with the structure and composition of the scientific community, measuring connectedness within co-authorship networks, bibliometric similarity, and diversity and parity across demographic attributes.